 The Illinois Marriage and Dissolution of Marriage Act states that parents who are not designated as the primary residential parent are entitled to reasonable parenting time with the child.
 A non-custodial parent is presumed to have visitation rights unless otherwise disallowed through the courts.

-A parent cannot take it upon him or herself to deny visitation that has been ordered to the other parent.
+A parent cannot take it upon themselves to deny visitation that has been ordered to the other parent.
 The only way to stop visitation is for the custodial parent to file a legal request.
 In a situation where a parent is not fit to spend time with a child due to abuse or other factors, the parties must have a court hearing.

 The judge will evaluate the details of the case to decide whether a parent should not be allowed visitation or should be allowed only supervised visitation.
 It is important to note that the courts will always act in the best interest of the child.
 If the child is in physical or other danger, the court may decide that a parent is not allowed to visit with the child.